MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/configure-authentication.md

 ## Step 1: Configure Kerberos constrained delegation

 [Kerberos constrained delegation (KCD)](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) provides secure user or service access to resources permitted by administrators without multiple requests for credentials.
-Kerberos constrained delegation needs to be configured for Windows and Azure AD authentication.
+Kerberos constrained delegation needs to be configured for Windows and Entra ID (Azure AD) authentication.

 Run the gateway Windows service as a domain account with Service Principal Names (SPNs) (SetSPN).